biocorecrg/RNAseq_course_2019/docs/linux_containers.md

 singularity pull docker://biocorecrg/rnaseq2019:1.5
 ```

-3. (should work on any OS) Install Docker (you will ahve to register at Dockerhub) and Singularity on your computer and make the Singularity image:
+3. (should work on any OS) [Install Docker](https://docs.docker.com/v17.12/install/) (you will have to register at Dockerhub) and [install Singularity](https://www.sylabs.io/guides/3.0/user-guide/installation.html) on your computer and make the Singularity image:
 ```{bash}
 singularity pull docker://biocorecrg/rnaseq2019:1.5
 ```